SzaboGergely0419/PPCU_IFOM_YeastTracker/README.md

 Example full run:
 [![Open In Colab](https://img.shields.io/badge/Open%20in%20Colab-Open%20Notebook-blue?logo=google-colab)](https://colab.research.google.com/drive/1RezYwQdPQ-eFsBE7oWcIbqv4ylTywhs2?usp=drive_link)

-## Example Results (Videos)
+## Example Prediction Videos

 For example prediction videos of yeast tracking and various synthetic object tracking scenarios, check the sample_results folder.

-(The videos will be not displayed on github, they need to be downloaded.)
+The videos will be not displayed on github, they need to be downloaded.

 ## Main functionalities